Henry Moore was a twentieth century sculptor famous for his abstract forms

 1920: He was influenced by Roger Fry’s book “Vision and Design” which contained, amongst other things, articles on Negro and North American tribal Art.
 Among the other student’s at Leeds was Barbara Hepworth, also to become a famous sculptor.

-1921: Won a scholarship to the Royal College of Art in London.
+1921: He won a scholarship to the Royal College of Art in London.

 1924: Henry Moore left the Royal College, and was awarded a traveling scholarship.

-1925: Embarked on a six months study trip to Italy to study the old masters and visited Rome, Florence, Venice, Pisa, Sienna and Padua amongst other places.
+1925: He embarked on a six months study trip to Italy to study the old masters and visited Rome, Florence, Venice, Pisa, Sienna and Padua amongst other places.
 Start of his career as a Sculpture Tutor at the Royal College of Art.

-1928: Received his first public commission from Charles Holden for the new London Transport Headquarters at St. James Park Underground Station.
+1928: Moore received his first public commission from Charles Holden for the new London Transport Headquarters at St. James Park Underground Station.
 The result was the “West Wind” relief in Portland stone.
 First one man exhibition at the Warren Gallery in London.

-1929: Finished “Reclining Figure” which was the first to indicate his own individual lyrical style.
+1929: He finished “Reclining Figure” which was the first to indicate his own individual lyrical style.
 Moved to live in Hampstead with his new wife and became friends with other artists such as Barbara Hepworth, Ben Nicholson and Naum Gabo.

 1930: Henry Moore elected to the Seven and Five Society.

 1931: Second major exhibition at the Leicester Galleries in London.